apache/fury-site/docs/grpc/cpp.md

 Include the generated gRPC header from application code and compile `demo_greeter.service.grpc.cc` once in your build target.
-The codec is generated directly in the gRPC header; there is no separate Fory gRPC runtime source file.
+The codec is generated directly in the gRPC header; there is no separate Fory gRPC support source file.

 ## Implement a Server